High Speed 2: Integrated Rail Plan

-On 18 November 2021, the government's delayed Integrated Rail Plan was published.
-The plan significantly affected parts of the HS2 programme, including curtailing much of the eastern leg.
+On 18 November 2021 the government's delayed Integrated Rail Plan was published.
+It significantly affected parts of the HS2 programme, including curtailing much of the eastern leg.

-Under the original proposal for the eastern leg, the high-speed line would have been built with a link to the East Coast Mainline south of York for trains to continue to Newcastle.
+Under the original proposal for the eastern leg, the high-speed line would have been built with a link to the East Coast Main Line south of York for trains to continue to Newcastle.
 A branch would take trains into Leeds.
 There would also have been a branch to the Midland Main Line north of Derby for trains to continue to Sheffield.
 The original scheme also included a through station at Toton, between Nottingham and Derby.
 The HS2 eastern section was largely eliminated, leaving a branch from Coleshill near Birmingham to East Midlands Parkway station, just south of Nottingham and Derby, where the HS2 track would end, with trains continuing north onto the Midland Main Line to serve the existing stations at Nottingham, Derby, Chesterfield, and Sheffield.
-HS2 trains would serve the centres of Nottingham and Derby, unlike in the previous proposal.
+HS2 trains with high speed track and conventional track operation would serve the centres of Nottingham and Derby, unlike in the previous proposal.

-Upgrades to the East Coast Main Line have been proposed to offer time improvements on the London to Leeds and Newcastle routes.
-Services from Birmingham to Leeds and Newcastle are still planned to use the remaining section of the HS2 eastern leg.
-The London to Sheffield service will remain on the Midland Main Line, to equal the proposed original HS2 journey times.
-The integrated Rail Plan proposed a study to determine the best way for HS2 trains to reach Leeds.
+Upgrades to the East Coast Main Line were proposed to offer time improvements on the London to Leeds and Newcastle routes.
+Services from Birmingham to Leeds and Newcastle were planned to use the remaining section of the HS2 eastern leg.
+The London to Sheffield service would remain on the Midland Main Line, equalling the proposed original HS2 journey times.
+The integrated Rail Plan proposed a study to determine the best method for HS2 trains to reach Leeds.

-In June 2022, the Golborne spur was removed from the Crewe-to-Manchester Parliamentary Bill.
-Without this link, trains to Scotland would join the existing West Coast Main Line further south at Crewe, instead of south of Wigan.
-The Department of Transport stated that the government was considering the recommendations of the Union Connectivity Review, which gave alternatives such as a more northerly HS2 connection to the West Coast Main Line than Golborne and upgrades to the West Coast Main Line from Crewe to Preston.
-The Department of Transport will publish its response subject to the funding allocated in the integrated Rail Plan.
+In June 2022 the Golborne spur was removed from the Crewe-to-Manchester Parliamentary Bill.
+Without this link, trains to Scotland would join the West Coast Main Line further south at Crewe, instead of near Wigan.
+The Department for Transport stated that the government was considering the recommendations of the Union Connectivity Review, which gave alternatives such as a more northerly HS2 connection to the West Coast Main Line than Golborne and upgrades to the West Coast Main Line from Crewe to Preston.